emrodrigues77/rabbitmq-queue-rpc/README.md

-# RabbitMQ Publish/Subscribe Queue
+# RabbitMQ RPC Queue

-PHP simplest study on RabbitMQ routing queues, with a basic UI for emitting logs.
+PHP simplest study on RabbitMQ RPC queues, with a basic UI for receiving results.

 ## How to run